-To devise clear guidance for the participants for the following day's session.
+To devise clear guidance for the participants to work from for the following day's session.

 No recommendations for improvement of the decision-making process are suggested, as there was majority agreement across the collective participants.

 Each team presented highly detailed considerations; the quality of feedback to the Central hub was satisfactory.